What Is Milvus?

 Milvus can make a RAG system accurate or quietly wrong.
 If the collection schema, index parameters, partition strategy, or metadata filters do not match the workload, the retriever may return plausible but irrelevant chunks.
 The generator then writes a fluent answer grounded in the wrong evidence.
 That failure looks like hallucination to the user, but the root cause is retrieval quality.

 The pain lands on several teams.
 Retrieval engineers see top_k results where scores look close but the gold document is missing.
 SREs see p99 retrieval latency spike after a collection grows or an index rebuild starts.
 Product teams see support complaints such as “the answer quoted an old policy.”
-Compliance teams worry when tenant filters, document timestamps, or access-control metadata are not visible in traces.
+Compliance teams worry when tenant filters, document timestamps, or access-control metadata are not visible in traces and the LLM knowledge base lifecycle is undocumented.

 How FutureAGI Handles Milvus